abretucorazon/cafemarvin/src/pages/posts/the-art-of-change-without-making-a-big-fuss.md

 Finally, I would like to leave you with this thought about ‘change’, 'being stuck’, and 'learning’:

-> *"The biggest prison in the world is about the size of a coconut*
+> *"The biggest prison in the world is about the size of a fresh coconut,*
 >
 > *and it sits between your shoulders”*